New York State Wetlands Forum banner

 Bliss , Kevin R.

-Kevin R. Bliss is a Senior Environmental Analyst with the New York State Department of Environmental Conservation.
-He functions as project manager in the review of permit applications for all Department jurisdictions, perhaps most frequently including those related to water and wetland impacts.
-Kevin is also an adjunct instructor at the SUNY College of Environmental Science and Forestry where he teaches Wetland Practicum, an evening graduate course related to wetland ecology and management.
+Kevin R. Bliss (Forum Chair 2007 -2010) is a Senior Environmental Analyst with the New York State Department of Environmental Conservation.
+He functions as project manager in the review of permit applications for all Department jurisdictions, most frequently including those related to water and wetland impacts.
+Kevin is also an adjunct professor at the SUNY College of Environmental Science and Forestry where he teaches Wetland Practicum, an evening graduate course related to wetland ecology and management, and also teaches Ecology at Bryant and Stratton College.
 Past employment included private consulting with an environmental and civil engineering firm as well as environmental planning within local government.
-Kevin is a charter Board member of the Great Swamp Conservancy, a non-profit environmental education nature center.
 Kevin is a Ph.
 D. candidate studying water and wetland ecosystems at the SUNY College of Environmental Science and Forestry where he received his M.S. in Environmental Science, concentrating in Water Resources Management.
 Kevin's undergraduate degrees are in Hydrology, and in Fisheries and Wildlife Technology.
+Kevin is a charter Board member of the Great Swamp Conservancy, a non-profit environmental education nature center.
 Kevin's goals for the NYS Wetlands Forum are to expand student membership, update the web site, and continue to improve communication on and understanding of wetland issues pertinent to New York State.

 Brett, Charlotte